juanlopes/sparrow/README.md

 ## Input

-The input JSON file
+This repository uses the same JSON format as [`jagua-rs`](https://github.com/JeroenGar/jagua-rs) to represent instances.
+These are also available in Oscar Oliveira's [OR-Datasets repository](https://github.com/Oscar-Oliveira/OR-Datasets/tree/master/Cutting-and-Packing/2D-Irregular).

+See [`jagua-rs` README](https://github.com/JeroenGar/jagua-rs?tab=readme-ov-file#input) for details on the input format.

 ## Output

-Solutions will be exported as SVG files in `/output` folder.
+Solutions are exported as SVG files in `/output` folder.
-These SVGs contain all the original shapes and transformations applied to them:
+The SVG files are both a visualization and a formal output of a solution as they define all the original shapes and the exact transformations applied to them:
 ```html
     ...
     <g id="items">